 This form should be submitted to the Graduate School during the student's first semester.
+Students should download the plan of study form from the Graduate School web page.

 VIII.
 Continuous Enrollment

 Students are expected to enroll continuously after they have taken required course work until they complete their degree using the guidelines listed below.